The Bankrate promise

 - Ink Business Preferred® Credit Card: 3X points on the first $150,000 spent on travel and select business categories each account anniversary year.
 1 point per dollar on all other purchases

-- Capital One Spark Miles for Business: 2X miles per dollar on all purchases
+- Capital One Spark Miles for Business: 5X miles on hotels and rental cars booked through Capital One Travel and 2X miles per dollar on all purchases

 Which rewards currency is best for your business?